puppetlabs/puppet-docs/source/puppet/3.6/reference/services_master_rack.markdown

 All of the puppet master's files and directories must be readable and writable by this user.

 [user]: /references/latest/configuration.html#user

+### Required Directories

+[confdir]: ./dirs_confdir.html
+[vardir]: ./dirs_vardir.html

+Before a Rack puppet master can fully start up, it needs access to a [confdir][] and a [vardir][] that its user has permission to write to.
+The locations of the confdir and vardir it will use are set in the `config.ru` file (see below).

+The puppet master application can manage its own files inside those directories, but since Rack doesn't start the master with root permissions, it won't be able to create the initial directories in `/etc` or `/var`.

+You can create these directories manually and set their ownership to the puppet master's user.
+Alternately, you can briefly start a [WEBrick puppet master][webrick] and let it handle the initial setup.
+Run:

+    $ sudo puppet master --verbose --no-daemonize

+Once the terminal says `Notice: Starting Puppet master version <VERSION>`, type ctrl-C to kill the process.

 ### Ports